 In April 2016, Hamilton won the Pulitzer Prize for drama, and in May, the musical set a new record when it was nominated for 16 Tony Awards, the most in Broadway history.
 The production ultimately received 11 Tonys—just one short of the record-setting 12 wins had by The Producers.
 Hamilton counted among its wins the prizes for best musical and best direction, with Miranda himself receiving two Tonys in the categories of original score and book.
 During his acceptance speech for best score, Miranda recited a sonnet that was dedicated to the victims of the mass shooting at an Orlando, Florida gay club, with the performer chanting, "Love is love is love..."

 Miranda has also won two Grammys for the cast recordings of In the Heights and Hamilton and an Emmy Award for the music and lyrics at the 2013 Tony Awards show.

 In 2016, Miranda brought his talents to the big screen, composing the lyrics and music for "How Far I'll Go," for the animated film Moana.
 The track was nominated for an Oscar in 2017, before winning a Grammy the following year for Best Song Written for Visual Media.

 Miranda wed scientist and lawyer Vanessa Nadal, a graduate of MIT, in 2010.
-The couple has a son, Sebastian.
+The couple has two sons, Sebastian and Francisco.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!